TakutoYoshikai/crauns/README.md

 # crauns
 crauns is a tool to prove that people are a member of the same group by scanning thumbnail icon.
+It uses RSA private key and public key to sign.

 ### Usage
 **install**